MENA Earth Systems Sciences ...

 Subscribe to our newsletter

 Building on the success of its previous editions of the CrossMED conference, the 3rd International Conference “Landscapes Across the Mediterranean (CrossMED)” returns to a region deeply emblematic of these challenges and opportunities.
-Hosted by the esteemed Aristotle University of Athens in Greece, this edition will focus on Sustainable Landscape and Natural Resources Management and Economic development, with a particular focus on integrating Geo-science, Geospatial Technologies, and the invaluable dimension of Cultural Heritage for Green Infrastructure Development.
+This edition will focus on Sustainable Landscape and Natural Resources Management and Economic development, with a particular focus on integrating Geo-science, Geospatial Technologies, and the invaluable dimension of Cultural Heritage for Green Infrastructure Development.

 CrossMED 2026 aims to explore effective strategies and recent technologies that promote sustainability across the region's diverse landscapes and fragile ecosystems.
 This conference offers a platform for interdisciplinary collaboration, knowledge sharing, and the development of actionable solutions that prioritize ecological integrity, social equity, economic viability, and the preservation of the Mediterranean's unique cultural tapestry.